albar965/albar965.github.io/littlenavmap-faq.md

 Install both [vcredist_x64_2010.exe](https://www.littlenavmap.org/downloads/Windows%20Redistributable%20Packages/vcredist_x64_2010.exe) and [vcredist_x86_2010.exe](https://www.littlenavmap.org/downloads/Windows%20Redistributable%20Packages/vcredist_x86_2010.exe) to fix this issue.

+#### SSL Handshake failed on Linux [**▲**](#top) [🔗](#ssl-init-linux) {#ssl-init-linux}

+The problem appears when checking for updates and all other network communciaton.
+You see errors like `Reason: "SSL handshake failed"` in the log file.

+This is an issue in the Linux build.
+The included `libssl.so` is not loaded by Qt.
+Instead the not compatible version SSL version 3 is loaded on some systems.

+To fix this open a terminal, cd to the LNM installation folder, cd to the folder `lib` and then create a symbolic link to the library:

+`ln -s libssl.so libssl.so.1.1`

 #### _Little Navmap_ does not start on Linux [**▲**](#top) [🔗](#linux-start) {#linux-start}

+Commonly missing shared libraries can be installed by entering

+`sudo apt install libxcb-xinerama0 libxcb-icccm4`

+on a terminal in an Ubuntu or derived system.
+Use your system package manager (`rpm`, `pacman`, etc.) to install missing libraries if using another system.

-You can run _Little Navmap_ and generate more diagnostics by opening a terminal/shell and cd to the LNM installation folder.
+You can run _Little Navmap_ and generate more diagnostics by opening a terminal/shell and cd to the LNM installation folder if above does not help.
 Enter the following:

 `bash -c "(ldd littlenavmap && export QT_DEBUG_PLUGINS=1 && ./littlenavmap )" >start_log.txt 2>&1`

 This will check dependencies for _Little Navmap_, enable extra output for plugin loading, run the program and put the output into a file `start_log.txt`.

-Send me this file and I can check which library is missing: [Contact](https://albar965.github.io/contact.html).
+Look at the file to see missing dependencies or send me this file and I can check which library is missing: [Contact](https://albar965.github.io/contact.html).

-Alternatively you can run `ldd littlenavmap` and see yourself which libraries are missing.

 #### _Little Navmap_ or _Little Navconnect_ pop up quickly and vanish [**▲**](#top) [🔗](#start-monitor) {#start-monitor}